 The grade you earn on each assignment in this course is less important than the feedback you receive and the progress you make over the course of the semester.
 Grades are a necessary evil: grades give you an idea of how you are doing, but you should not fixate on them.
 Do your best and strive to do even better next time.

-30% Participation, including leading class discussion
+30% Participation, including class discussion leads

 70% Written work:

-20% Reflection papers
+20% Response papers

 20% Shorter analytical paper